saksaikot/next-js-by-example/next-js-by-example..md

 Also we can see that next build three post pages for us. this ssg pages are static. and next-js build this page as static and json.
 It first uses the `getStaticPaths` to get the paths and the passes it to `getStaticProps` then it passes the props to page and then next.js rendered the page and generate the static html file.We can see our files at `project_root->.next->server`.
 This information is already written earlier.

 **Note: even we write the code for dynamic page but using the getStaticPaths and getStaticProps next-js make it static. and we can use it any hosting provider that only support static page ie: github pages.**

+# 05 Client-side Functionality

+## 001. ThemeSwitch Component

+As we can see our web page has no interactive element other than the nav link.Now we want to add a button in the nav so when it clicked the theme of the page change.we will have a dark mode and light mode.
+we created the `ThemeSwitch` button component. added the functionality if, clicked the darkTheme state will altered and the text will change as well. and added some style.